tejas1376/cyberlog/README.md

 The CyberLog app demonstrates a simple yet effective Flutter app structure suitable for beginners.
 It follows material design principles while keeping the code easy to read and understand.

+# Session 7

+## Project Overview

+CyberLog is a basic Flutter application that demonstrates how Provider can be used to manage application state in a clean and simple way.
+The app manages user logs and app settings using ChangeNotifier and displays them across multiple screens.

+## Features

+BottomNavigationBar based app structure

+Three main screens:

+Home

+Logs

+Settings

+Provider used for state management

+User logs managed centrally

+App settings (notifications ON/OFF) managed using Provider

+Dark theme UI

+Beginner-friendly and easy to understand code

+## Technologies & Widgets Used

+Flutter

+Provider package

+ChangeNotifier

+notifyListeners()

+MultiProvider

+BottomNavigationBar

+ListView

+Card

+ListTile

+SwitchListTile

+🧠 How Provider is Used
+🔹 Log Management

+LogProvider stores a list of user logs.

+New logs are added from the Home screen.

+Logs are displayed on the Logs screen.

+UI updates automatically using notifyListeners().

+## Settings Management

+SettingsProvider manages app settings.

+A notification setting is toggled using a switch.

+Changes are reflected immediately on the UI.

+## Navigation Flow

+BottomNavigationBar is used to switch between:

+Home

+Logs

+Settings

+The selected tab index is updated using setState().

+Each screen consumes data from Provider where required.

+## Learning Outcomes

+This project helps understand:

+State management using Provider

+Managing multiple providers using MultiProvider

+Sharing data across screens

+Creating a realistic app structure

+Writing clean and maintainable Flutter code

+## Conclusion

+The CyberLog app demonstrates a simple yet effective use of Provider to manage both user logs and app settings.
+It is suitable for beginners, academic assignments, and viva explanations.